-All costs relating to the acquisition of the Project are capitalized and reported in the Statements of Financial Position in the Company's financial statements.
-All costs related to the exploration and evaluation are reported in the Company's Statement of Loss and Comprehensive Loss with a breakdown of categories provided in Note 4 of the audited financial statements for the year ended December 31, 2021 on SEDAR at www.sedar.com.
+All costs relating to the acquisition of its projects are capitalized and reported in the Statements of Financial Position in the Company's financial statements.
+All costs related to the exploration and evaluation are reported in the Company's Statement of Loss and Comprehensive Loss with a breakdown of categories provided in Note 4 of the audited financial statements for the period ended March 31, 2022 on SEDAR at www.sedar.com.